Hmirt/docs/محتوا/گلدان/احراز هویت به github/creating-a-personal-access-token.md

 ---

-Personal access tokens (PATs) are an alternative to using passwords for authentication to {% data variables.product.product_name %} when using the [GitHub API](/rest/overview/other-authentication-methods#via-oauth-and-personal-access-tokens) or the [command line](#using-a-token-on-the-command-line).

-{% if currentVersion == "free-pro-team@latest" %}If you want to use a PAT to access resources owned by an organization that uses SAML SSO, you must authorize the PAT.
+Personal access tokens (PATs) are an alternative to using passwords for authentication to {% data variables.product.product_name %} when using the [GitHub API](/rest/overview/other-authentication-methods#via-oauth-and-personal-access-tokens) or the [command line](#using-a-token-on-the-command-line). want to use a PAT to access resources owned by an organization that uses SAML SSO, you must authorize the PAT.
 For more information, see "[About authentication with SAML single sign-on](/github/authenticating-to-github/about-authentication-with-saml-single-sign-on)" and "[Authorizing a personal access token for use with SAML single sign-on](/github/authenticating-to-github/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)."{% endif %}

 {% if currentVersion == "free-pro-team@latest" %}{% data reusables.user_settings.removes-personal-access-tokens %}{% endif %}